craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Select the **Microsoft 365 admin center** browser tab.

 1. In the Navigation menu, click **Azure Active Directory**.
 This opens the **Azure Active Directory admin center**.

+   You can open this site directly by browsing to `https://aad.portal.azure.com`.

 1. In the navigation menu of the **Azure Active Directory admin center**, click **Azure Active Directory**.
 In the **Contoso | Overview blade**, click **Users** in the **Manage** section.